ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Theora

-Initialization: The `Private Data` contains the first three Theora packets in order.
+Initialization: The `CodecPrivate` contains the first three Theora packets in order.
 The lengths of the packets precedes them.
 The actual layout is:

 * Byte 1: number of distinct packets `#p` minus one inside the CodecPrivate block.
 This **MUST** be "2" for current (as of 2016-07-08) Theora headers.